 Hi!
 I'm Ellen Seebacher.
-I've been teaching natural childbirth in Massachusetts since 2001, when I was pregnant with my second son.
+I've been teaching natural childbirth in Massachusetts since 2001, when I was pregnant with my second baby.

-In addition to being a childbirth educator and homeschooling mom (for one of my kids), I'm: an active resident of a cohousing ecovillage; a reader, singer, and gourmet cook; and a self-employed writer and editor.
+In addition to being a childbirth educator, I'm an active resident of a cohousing ecovillage; a reader, singer, and gourmet cook; and a professional editor and writer.
 I have a degree from the University of Chicago (in behavioral sciences / psychology) and a host of certifications (including Red Cross Community Disaster Education, Adult/Child/Infant CPR, and Neonatal Resuscitation).

-In 2009 I enrolled in the Mass Midwives Alliance's yearlong course in basic midwifery — the academic portion of the process for becoming a Certified Professional Midwife — and though I haven't apprenticed yet, I still hope to.
-A doula workshop was part of that program, so I've also been trained as a labor assistant by toLabor.
+In 2009 I enrolled in the Mass Midwives Alliance's yearlong course in basic midwifery — the academic portion of the process for becoming a Certified Professional Midwife, though I was busy raising (and for a while, homeschooling) my kids and never completed an apprenticeship.
+A doula workshop was part of that program, so I've also been trained as a labor assistant by ToLABOR.

-Originally trained by the AAHCC ("The Bradley Method"), I've been certified as a childbirth educator since 2002; in 2010 I left the AAHCC and retrained with the Childbirth and Postpartum Professional Association (CAPPA).
+Originally trained by the AAHCC ("The Bradley Method"), I was first certified as a childbirth educator in 2002; in 2010 I left the AAHCC and retrained with the Childbirth and Postpartum Professional Association (CAPPA).

 Now I am proud to be associated with the wonderful national childbirth educators' cooperative Informed Beginnings.
-As an experienced course developer, I work on curriculum development and training for InfoBe, and I am serving a three-year term on the Board.
+As an experienced course developer, I've done extensive curriculum development and training for InfoBe, and I serve as a member of its board.